qiang-csust/obi/README.md

    Full plain-text inverted index: the "enron" directory

-# Index the Enron dataset
+# Indexing the Enron dataset

 Copy OBI.exe to the current directory.